-Call for the Luxemburg-Liebknecht-Demonstration 2018 on 14th January 2018 10:00 a.m. from U Station Frankfurter Tor to the Memorial of Socialists in Friedrichsfelde and also on 15th January 2018 at 06:00 p.m. from Olof Palme Place to the Memorials in Tiergarten.
+Call for participation in the demonstration within the framework of the Luxemburg-Liebknecht-Commemoration, on 10th January 2021 at 10 a.m. from Frankfurter Tor to the Memorial of the Socialists in Berlin-Friedrichsfelde and also on 15th January 2021 at 06:00 p.m. from Olof Palme Place to the Memorials in Tiergarten.

 V.i.S.d.P.: Klaus Meinel, Platz der Vereinten Nationen 25, 10249 Berlin

 We are an alliance of leftist parties, organizations and autonomous groups.
 Since 1996, we have been preparing the annual demonstration within the framework of the Luxemburg-Liebknecht-Commemoration.
 We combine the memory of the ideas of Rosa Luxemburg and Karl Liebknecht with the demands in the struggles of our time: We demonstrate for peace and international solidarity, against exploitation, against the dismantling of democratic rights and the increase of fascist dangers.